Your Virtual Green Tea House

 10-25mg per 100g

-Chlorophyll - Plays a vital role in photosynthesis.
-Its molecular structure is similar to hemoglobin contained in red blood cells.
-If green tea is grown covered, chlorophyll increases as tea leaves absorb as much light as possible.
+Plays a vital role in photosynthesis.
+Its molecular structure is similar to hemoglobin contained in human red blood cells.
+If green tea is grown with a coveringover it, chlorophyll

+tends to increase as the tea leaves attempt to absorb as much light as possible.
 This is why Gyokuro and Kabusecha (shaded teas) which contain much chlorophyll are deep green.
 Chlorophyll does not dissolve in water and doesn't affect the color of tea liquor.

 Health Benefit: